-You have a lot of great board members.
+You have a lot of great nonprofit board members.
 You offer them opportunities to help your organization and improve their skills.
 They engage.

 Along the way, you discover that one, several, or even half of your members won’t participate, no matter what you do.
 They push back, ask for endless details, fight you, and take micro-steps under pressure.